 Galisteo was really interesting because we wondered, you know, how far away the town was.
 Typically, you can see these towns from a long distance.
-Gonna say, you can’t be actually come around the side of the hill and then suddenly there it is in front of you about 2k’s away.
+But this time, you come around the side of the hill and then suddenly there it is in front of you about 2k’s away.
 A beautiful looking town!
 It’s a walled town, so it’s got the original walls all around it.
 An amazing place!
-There was one amusing element to end the day, we had lunch with a few other pilgrims.
+There was one amusing element to end the day, as we had lunch with a few other pilgrims.